Published Survey

 Send a foreign transcript evaluation report (FTER) to PharmCAS

 International coursework must be evaluated by World Education Services (WES).
-All International Applicants must complete our English Composition prerequisite at an accredited college/university within the United States.
 To view the additional requirements for international applicants, please visit our website: https://pharmacy.wisc.edu/academics/pharmd/international-students/

 Yes